Refugee count tops 1 million; Russians besiege Ukraine ports

 Moscow's isolation deepened when most of the world lined up against it at the United Nations to demand it withdraw from Ukraine.
 And the prosecutor for the International Criminal Court opened an investigation into possible war crimes.

+Felgenhauer said with the Russian economy already suffering, there could be a “serious internal political crisis” if Russian President Vladimir Putin does not find a way to end the war quickly.

+“There's no real money to run to fight this war," he said, adding that if Putin and the military "are unable to wrap up this campaign very swiftly and victoriously, they're in a pickle.”

-With fighting going on on multiple fronts across the country, Britain’s Defense Ministry said Mariupol, a large city on the Azov Sea, was encircled by Russian forces, while the status of another vital port, Kherson, a Black Sea shipbuilding city of 280,000, remained unclear.
+With fighting going on on multiple fronts across Ukraine, Britain’s Defense Ministry said Mariupol, a large city on the Azov Sea, was encircled by Russian forces, while the status of another vital port, Kherson, a Black Sea shipbuilding city of 280,000, remained unclear.

+Ukraine's military said Russian forces “did not achieve the main goal of capturing Mariupol” in its statement, which did not mention Kherson.

-Russian President Vladimir Putin's forces claimed to have taken complete control of Kherson, which would make it the biggest city to fall yet in the invasion.
+Putin's forces claimed to have taken complete control of Kherson, which would be the biggest city to fall yet in the invasion.
 A senior U.S. defense official disputed that.

 “Our view is that Kherson is very much a contested city," the official said, speaking on condition of anonymity.